Schizophrenia Society of Ontario

 Finances

-This charity report is an update that is currently being reviewed by Schizophrenia Society of Ontario.
+This charity report is an update that has been sent to Institute for Advancements in Mental Health for review.
 Changes and edits may be forthcoming.

 Financial Review